Apl223/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/README.md

   ### Security Level: High
   #
   * This will require me to add the user token to my XSS that appears in the requests for the password change from the DVWA page.
-  * I will solve a Stored XSS attack on High before solving this part.